jchidley/jchidley.github.io/_drafts/2022-08-08-Linux-Shell-Programming.md

 ### sed

 Never forget that `sed` stands for "stream editor" and should be treated like an automated editor.
-The process should be to write a script and test the outputs before commiting to final version.
+The process should be to write a script and test the outputs before committing to final version.
 Another way to use `sed` is to treat it like a programming language with a REPL (Read Evaluate Print Loop).

 Edit input files line by line and output them to a new file.
-Proably best to test on a small representative sample that fits on one screen. `sed -n 'l'` will show you what is in your data.
+Probably best to test on a small representative sample that fits on one screen. `sed -n 'l'` will show you what is in your data.
 Use `diff` to compare the before and after versions.
 Once the output file is perfected, use `mv` to replace the original.
 This is the safest way to use `sed`.

 `gsed` has the extremely useful `--debug` switch.